UMD-CS-STICs/389Lfall17/lectures/lecture-01/administrative.md

 ### What is CMSC389L?

 Let's take a look through the [syllabus](../../README.md).
-Some highlights:

-- Dive into the highlights of AWS.
-- The next codelab will walk through the process of getting set-up on AWS, so don't worry about that.
+Note that the next codelab will walk through the process of getting set-up on AWS, so don't worry about that.
-- Success disasters, and why scalability is important.
-- Codelabs, Projects, Final Project, Midterm, Office hours

 ### Where can I find information?